microsoft/Reactors/workshop-resources/web-development/Web_Fundamentals_2/1_HTML/forms.md

 Notice that the input element is now nested inside the label element and we no longer need to link the two using the label's for attribute and the input's id attribute.

-## SSL (Secure Socket Layer) and Forms
+## Secure Socket Layer (SSL) and forms

-The SSL encryption protocol secures communication over the Internet.
-SSL encryption makes all the information sent through your forms unreadable for any person or robot trying to intercept it.
-When SSL is enabled for your forms, their URLs start with https:// instead of http://.
+The SSL encryption protocol secures communication over the internet.
+SSL encryption makes the information sent through your forms unreadable for any person or robot trying to intercept it.
+When SSL is enabled for your forms, the URLs begin with https:// instead of http://.

-If you want to embed your form on a webpage you own, it is highly recommended that you also secure the webpage with an SSL encryption.
-Check with your web hosting provider to learn more about securing your forms on your websites.
+If you want to embed your form on a web page you own, it is highly recommended that you also secure the web page with an SSL encryption.
+To learn more about securing your forms on your website, check your web hosting provider.

-## HTML5 Elements
+## HTML5 elements

-HTML5 provides us with 13 new input type for use in creating our forms.
-You should use these whenever you can as they will reduce the amount of time you need to develop your forms and they will give our users an improved experience.
-While we won't go into detail on using these input types, [you can read more about each one of these fields in this article.](http://html5doctor.com/html5-forms-input-types/)
+HTML5 provides 13 input types for creating forms.
+You should use these when you can, as they will reduce the time developing your forms and they will give users an improved experience.
+While this workshop doesn't discuss using these input types, [you can read more about each one of these fields in this article](http://html5doctor.com/html5-forms-input-types/).

 * `search`
 * `email`